mattjw79/presentations/bash_essentials/README.md

 ```

 Notes: Pipelines give the user the ability to process the output of one command
 with another command.
-This allows the user to do things like search for a
+For example, this allows a user search for a specific
-specific string in the output of another command.
-When running commands in a
+string in the output of another command.
+When running commands in a pipeline,
-pipeline, each command is started at the same time and the shell waits for all
+each command is started at the same time and the shell waits for all commands
-commands to complete.
+to complete before returning to the prompt.